-Once upon a time I had a business making and decorating cakes.
+Once upon a time, I had a business making and decorating cakes.
 It was long before the trend of cake pops.
-My kiddos love them and Li’l Man can connive one every time he spots them.
-So there was no surprise when his birthday rolled around and I asked, ‘What kind of cake are we making?”
+My kiddos love them, and Li’l Man can connive one whenever he spots them.
+So there was no surprise when his birthday rolled around, and I asked, ‘What kind of cake are we making?”

 Of course.
 The problem was Mom had never made cake pops.
 Didn’t even know the first thing about them.
-Thankfully, there’s books like Crazy for Cake Pops and Mom can read.
+Thankfully, there are books like Crazy for Cake Pops and Mom can read.

 So…I invited Charlotte the Great over to help.
 She didn’t know what a cake pop was, but she was ready.
 She looked through Crazy for Cake Pops while I made the cake batter.
 She thought we should go with the elaborate, fancy-schmancy ones–I told her I thought the round ones would be fine.
 My house.
 My rules.
 Round it would be.

-Grandma read through the book and learned about what equipment was needed and devoured the pictures.
-Together we read through (several times) the step by step instructions to making a cake pop–thankfully their were photos of each step.
+Grandma read through the book, learned about what equipment was needed, and devoured the pictures.
+Together we read through (several times) the step-by-step instructions for making a cake pop–thankfully, there were photos of each step.